fathym-deno/eac-runtime/docs/getting-started/Configure.md

 };
 ```

 These core modifiers support various aspects of your application.
 The keep alive runs only in dev mode and works to refresh your page anytime you make changes to the eac-runtime.
-The tracing modifier will log the request and response informatino for the system.
+The tracing modifier will log the request and response information for the system.
 Finally, the deno KV cache uses DenoKV to cache configured responses for the applications it is configured to.
 You'll notice with the cache that we have DenoKVDatabaseLookup configured to `cache`.
 For this to work, we need to add one more configuration for the database:

 ```typescript ./src/plugins/MyDemoPlugin.ts
 const pluginConfig: EaCRuntimePluginConfig = {